 Lawn Grass Disease: 11 Most Common

-The lawn grass disease can be fungal, bacterial, or viral.
+Diagnosing the correct lawn grass disease can stump even experienced landscapers.
+It can be fungal, bacterial, or viral.
 The most common are usually caused by soil dwelling fungi.

 Here is what may be destroying your lawn...